19 August 2007

 I cannot wait to see this movie.

-are sooooo good.
+The books are sooooo good.
 Even Bell read them and he was impressed.
 Philip Pullman is such a fabulous writer--so much more superior than JK.

 As for Harry, I read it.
 I'm done with it.
 It's on the bookshelf gathering dust.
 Goodbye--until Lucy decides to take the series on.